 - User Choice.
 Given the user's understanding of their Medicaid population, they may be able to estimate the percentage of beneficiaries who will enroll in a year-long lifestyle change program after recruitment efforts have been made. - 10 15 percent.
 Anecdotally, many organizations estimate that about 10 15 percent of eligible individuals will enroll in the program.
-It is often said that if you want to enroll 100 people you have to outreach to 1000. - 15.6 percent.
+It is often said to enroll 100 people, outreach must be made to 1000 people. - 15.6 percent.
 Denver Health, Colorado's primary safety net institution, implemented the National DPP lifestyle change program in 2013.
-It has found that 15.6% of recruited eligible beneficiaries enrolled in its diabetes prevention program.
+It found that 15.6% of recruited eligible beneficiaries enrolled in the program.
 However, it found that one in two prospective participants signed up if the caller mentioned that the patient's health care provider had asked them to call, versus one in ten from cold calls.1 - 15.4 percent, 20.4 percent, or 25.1 percent.
 Across three different time periods, the Kentucky Employee Health Plan had 15.4, 20.4, and 25.1 percent of individuals enrolled and actively engaged in the program of those who had agreed to talk with a nurse during outreach.2